 Note: Starting with v4.7, the APM tile supports two options for configuring the Account Access Key used to communicate with the AppDynamics Controller.
 In order to use the obfuscated Account Access Key Secret field, AppDynamics recommends that users update both the APM tile and the AppDynamics buildpack to version 4.7.x or higher, and the Java buildpack to version 4.19.2 or higher.
 With versions previous to 4.19.2 of the Java buildpack or 4.7 of the AppDynamics Extension Buildpacks, use the unobfuscated Account Access Key field.
 Starting with version 5.0 of the APM tile, the unobfuscated field is deprecated and will be removed.

 Note: The use of the obfuscated Access Key Secret field will change how the Account Access Key is represented in VCAP_SERVICES.
 Any app bound to an AppDynamics marketplace service will need to use an updated buildpack to consume the new field (at restage).
 Node.js apps should be upgraded to use the AppDynamics Extension Buildpack, or change the require statement to reference the updated field.

 The diagram illustrates the results of installing the tile.
-An AppDynamics service broker is deployed as a PCF application to the org and space appdynamics-org/appdynamics-space.
+An AppDynamics service broker is deployed as a Pivotal Platform application to the org and space appdynamics-org/appdynamics-space.
 Each controller configured in the tile is published to the AppDynamics marketplace service as a unique plan, which apps can bind to.